varigence/docs/bimlflex/user-guide/data-vault-templates.md

 ## Data Vault review

-It is important to consider the Data Vault design and modeling principles while building the Enterprise Data warehouse.
-There are several books and training courses available on the subject of Data Vault modeling.
-Varigence provides a Data Vault modeling and implementation course that combines theoretical knowledge about the Data Vault approach with implementation guides using BimlFlex.
+It is important to consider the Data Vault design and modelling principles while building the Enterprise Data warehouse.
+There are several books and training courses available on the subject of Data Vault modelling.
+Varigence provides a Data Vault modelling and implementation course that combines theoretical knowledge about the Data Vault approach with implementation guides using BimlFlex.

 ## The Data Vault Pillars